-Most healthy adults need seven to nine hours of sleep each night, or they’ll start to feel tired and unproductive throughout the daytime.
-In the long term, poor sleep can lead to problems with mental and physical health.ref2
+What we do know is that most healthy adults need 7 to 9 hours of sleep each night, or they’ll start to feel tired and unproductive throughout the daytime.
+In the long term, poor sleep can lead to more serious problems with mental and physical health.ref4

 How can you improve your sleep hygiene?

-1. Get active during the day.
+1. Get active during the day

 Just 30 minutes of moderate exercise during the day gets your body ready for a good night’s sleep.
-Leave at least one hour between exercise and bedtime to give your body a chance to cool down.
+Leave at least 1 hour between exercise and bedtime to give your body a chance to cool down.

-2. Form a nighttime routine.
+2. Form a nighttime routine

-3. Create a relaxing sleep environment.
+3. Create a relaxing sleep environment

-4. Limit caffeine and alcohol consumption.
+4. Limit caffeine and alcohol consumption

 Steer clear of tea, coffee, and other caffeinated beverages after lunch.
-Don’t forget: Some soft drinks often contain high levels of caffeine, so check the label or, even better, stick to water.
+Don’t forget: soft drinks often contain high levels of caffeine, so check the label or, even better, stick to water.
 Alcohol can also wreak havoc on sleep.
 You might drop off easier after a couple of glasses of wine, but drinking alcohol can interrupt and reduce the quality of your sleep.
 So skip the nightcap and get some real rest.

-5. Get out of bed if you can’t sleep.
+5. Get out of bed if you can’t sleep